-- Conditioning and strengthening exercises, to maintain mobility and control pain.
+- Flexibility and strengthening exercises, to maintain mobility and control pain.
 People who exercise regularly find they have less pain and stiffness than those who are less active.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), to relieve pain and stiffness, reduce inflammation, and help with physical therapy.
 Some people seem to get more benefit from daily NSAIDs than from taking NSAIDs just when they notice symptoms.
 Talk to your doctor about using NSAIDs for ankylosing spondylitis, including how much to take and how often to take it.

-- Physical therapy, to maintain proper posture, and deep breathing exercises, to enhance lung capacity.
+- Physical therapy, to help you keep proper posture, and deep breathing exercises, to enhance your lung capacity.
 A physical therapist can also help you learn to use heat and cold to help control your pain and stiffness.
-Heat can help with relaxation and pain relief, and cold can help decrease inflammation.
+Heat can help with relaxation and pain relief, and cold can help reduce inflammation.

 - Assistive devices such as canes or walkers, which allow you to be physically active while reducing stress on joints.

 - Alternative therapies such as yoga or acupuncture, which may help relieve pain and improve quality of life.

 Talking with your doctor about your job.
 A job that is physically demanding—such as a job that requires lots of heavy lifting—could increase your symptoms.